 LTT has been the primary communications provider in Libya since 1997, and currently offers internet services in dial-up, ADSL, broadband and satellite forms.

-The only document required for opening an account is a copy of your ID or your passport.
+The only document required for opening an account is a copy of one's ID or passport.
 Though ADSL tends to be the cheapest and fastest connection, some expats have reported situations where the signal is not accessible within homes and villas.
 WiMAX is a pricier alternative, but also has the added benefit of larger bandwidth allowances and the convenience of mobility.